rartino/xournal/README.rst

   * Create a new empty page as the next page in the pdf with alt+n
   * Delete the curent page with alt+d
   * Clear all drawings with alt+c (delete layer)
   * Open the set zoom dialog with alt+z.
-With this shortcut one can use zoom-to-heigh and zoom-to-width while fullscreen mode is activated, so the correct zoom for fullscreen is used.

 - Change of the dated-looking pen cursor into a normal pointer arrow.